spk/maman/README.md

 maman URL [LIMIT]
 ~~~

-`LIMIT` must be an interger or `0` is the default, meaning no limit.
+`LIMIT` must be an integer or `0` is the default, meaning no limit.

 ## Environment variables